-Our collection of luxury student accommodation in Exeter is some of the finest on offer in this picturesque and historic city.
-If you’re seeking luxury student accommodation, you’ll love our student houses in Exeter.
-Our range of plush houses with first class facilities and stand out, stylish decor, is no doubt some of the best you’ll find in Exeter.
+Our collection of affordable luxury student accommodation in Exeter is some of the finest on offer in this picturesque city.
+If you’re seeking great student accommodation, you’ll love our houses and flats in Exeter.
+Our range of plush houses with first class facilities and stylish decor, is no doubt some of the best you’ll find in Exeter.

-Our luxury student accommodation in Exeter is all ideally located so that you can enjoy the delights of the city, and also get to your lectures easily.
-We know how important a convenient location is for students, and that’s why our prestigious accommodation is in the most sought after locations.
+Our student accommodation in Exeter is ideally located so that you can enjoy the delights of the city, and also get to lectures easily.
+We know how important a convenient location is for students, and that’s why our accommodation is in the most sought after locations.
 Our Exeter student properties won’t fail to impress you.
 They are stylish, modern, and tastefully decorated with all the comforts you need.
-Choose one of our student houses in Exeter and you’ll feel right at home in no time.
-Find out more about our luxury student properties in Exeter below and find out all the information you need to make the most of your time in Exeter.
+Choose one of our student houses or flats in Exeter and you’ll feel right at home in no time.
+Find out more about our student properties in Exeter below and information you might find useful to make the most of your time in Exeter.

 We don’t believe in subpar accommodation at Almero, so you can forget staying in poor quality student digs.

-Our luxury student accommodation in Exeter is designed to give you the best place to live, with no hassle for a stress-free university experience.
+Our student accommodation in Exeter is designed to give you the best place to live, with no hassle, for a stress-free university experience.

 Exeter is a cathedral city in Devon, South West England and one that is rich in culture and heritage.
 Dating back to the Roman era, Exeter sits on The River Exe and is surrounded by steep city walls.
 Whilst the city itself might be ancient, it has a modern, vibrant feel and balances heritage and culture with a colourful vibe.
 With so many things to do, it’s easy to see why students are attracted here.